 Here we have linked all four modeled parts: offset adjust, low pass filter, amplitude control, ofset control.
 TL074 chip comes with four operational amplifiers built in so we will get away with a single chip and this functionality.
 If you are interested in simulating here is LTspiece simulation file.
 In the simulator, TL074 was replaced with a similar TL1359 op amp, so actual results shouldn’t differ much.

 And corresponding signals on various nodes:

-As you can see on first stage we have a sine signal with small distortion added and its offset is 2.5V.
+As you can see on the first stage, we have a sine signal with small distortion added and its offset is 2.5V.
 After offset adjusts signal still is distorted, but it crosses 0V now.
 After filtering, we see no more distortion – only smooth sine.
 Then next stage adjusts signal voltage gain, and on output, we get signal with selected offset somewhere at -5V.
-Results looks promising so next step will be to put everything in to working project.
+Results look promising, so the next step will be to put everything into a working project.
 Comments and suggestions are welcome.